Frequentist Guarantees of Distributed (Non)-Bayesian Inference

 The exponential family includes commonly used Gaussian, exponential, gamma, chi-square, Beta, Dirichlet, Bernoulli, categorical, Poisson, Wishart, inverse Wishart, and geometric distributions.
 In this section, we only consider the canonical exponential family and interchangeably refer to the exponential and canonical exponential families.

-Exponential family distributions are helpful for Bayesian inference because of the conjugate properties, i.e., the posterior is a member of the exponential family if the prior and likelihood are members of the exponential family.
+Exponential family distributions are helpful for Bayesian inference because of their conjugate properties.
+For example, the posterior is a member of the exponential family if the prior and likelihood are members of the exponential family.
 This property is preserved in the distributed setting.

 Let us consider a scenario where the beliefs of all agents at time $t$ belong to the natural exponential family.
 In this setting, the belief of agent$i$ concerning the parameters$\theta$ can be described as follows: